aws-samples/elevate-api-security-with-cognito-and-waf/README.md

 # Survey

 Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_5BWPHDlxVcsRbo2?Session=HOL03).
 Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
-AWS credits will be sent via email by September 29, 2023.
+AWS credits will be sent via email by November 30, 2023.
 Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

 <sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/